 Although the judgements are non-binding, the LA and health care commissioners are expected to follow them and because they are recommendations from a specialist tribunal, they cannot be rejected lightly.

 The health or social care commissioner must write to the family and the LA within five weeks to tell them if they are going to follow the recommendations or not.
-If they are,. then they need to explain the actions they are going to take.
+If they are, then they need to explain the actions they are going to take.
 However, if they decide not to follow the tribunal judgement, they must explain why they are not following the tribunal’s recommendations.
-In these instances, you can still take your case to the relevant ombudsman (for social care or for health) and / or judicial review as you can now.
+In these instances, you can still take your case to the relevant ombudsman and / or judicial review.